andyjakubowski/dotfiles/README.md

 ### Karabiner Elements

-Give the app the permissions it asks for.
+Give the app the permissions it asks for, so you can start using the external keyboard.

 ### Password manager